maykinmedia/open-archiefbeheer/backend/docs/developers/logic.rst

   Each selectielijstklasse is associated with a selectielijstprocestype.
   The zaak can only be related to a selectielijstklasse whose procestype matches the procestype related to the zaaktype of the zaak.
+- If no selectielijstklasse is directly specified on the zaak, it can be deduced by looking at the resultaat of the zaak.
+The resultaat has a ``resultaattype`` field, and the ``resultaattype`` has a field ``selectielijstklasse``.

 Zaaktypen
 =========